nshenderov/strapi-plugin-ckeditor/README.md

 ## <a id="contributing"></a>🛠 Contributing
 ___

-This section covers the way how to configure your environment if you want to contribute to this package.
+This section covers how to configure your environment if you want to contribute to this package.

-### Setting up the environment

-In order to start making changes in the plugin you first need to install Strapi infrastructure on top of the plugin repository.
+To start making changes to the plugin, you first need to install the Strapi infrastructure on top of the plugin repository:

 ```
 npx create-strapi-app --quickstart strapi
 cd strapi
 ```

-By default Strapi does not create plugins folder so we need to create it.
+By default, Strapi does not create a `plugins` folder, so we need to create it:

 ```
 mkdir -p src/plugins